codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 The common volume shared among build steps makes it very easy to create pipelines that work in a gradual manner where any step in the pipeline is using artifacts produced by a previous one.

+>The shared volume is **NOT available** in [build steps]({{site.baseurl}}/docs/codefresh-yaml/steps/build/).
+This is not a Codefresh limitation.
+Docker itself [does not allow volumes during builds](https://github.com/moby/moby/issues/14080).
+There is no folder `/codefresh/volume` inside a Dockerfile for you to access.

-You can also use [environment variables]({{ site.baseurl }}/docs/codefresh-yaml/variables/) to share information between steps.
+You can also use [environment variables]({{site.baseurl}}/docs/codefresh-yaml/variables/) to share information between steps.
 All predefined environment variables are available to all steps, and each individual step can use `cf_export` to inject dynamically during the build process extra environment variables.